tianocore/edk2-libc/AppPkg/Applications/Python/Python-3.6.8/Py368ReadMe.txt

         gc          itertools       math          _operator
         time

+  C.  Set the PACKAGES_PATH and EDK2_LIBC_PATH environment variables to
+    the right values.
+PACKAGES_PATH should be set to the folder path of edk2 and edk2-libc folders.
+EDK2_LIBC_PATH should be set to the folder path of edk2-libc.
+    Use the below provided commands as reference to set the environment variables to the corresponding values

+                set PACKAGES_PATH=<path_to_edk2>;<path_to_edk2_libc>;
+        set EDK2_LIBC_PATH=<path_to_edk2_libc>

+    where,
+        <path_to_edk2> should be replaced with the absolute path to
+                       edk2 folder on your development system.

+        <path_to_edk2_libc> should be replaced with the absolute path
+                       to edk2-libc folder on your development system.

-  C.  Build AppPkg using the standard "build" command:
+  D.  Build AppPkg using the standard "build" command:
     For example, to build Python for an X64 CPU architecture: build -a X64 -p AppPkg\AppPkg.dsc -D BUILD_PYTHON368